abhisheksrc/nli/README.md

 ## Discussions:

 The Similarity and BLEU scores are just heuristics to evaluate the quality of our language generation.
 However, we can relatively compare the results across each label.
-It is interesting that the relative order of the labels in terms of their scores (from high to low) are:
+It is interesting that the relative order of the labels in terms of their scores (from high to low) is:

   1. *entailment*
   2. *neutral*